 Urban living: Buckinghamshire offers everything from charming 17th-century cottages to country piles and elegant Georgian houses to executive housing and modern family homes.

+Commuters are typically drawn to areas such as Gerrards Cross, Beaconsfield and Amersham due to their train stations and proximity to the M4.
 Amersham comes with the added bonus of easy access to the countryside.

-‘Old’ Amersham to the south is particularly sought-after due to its attractive period housing.
-Look along High Street for terraced period cottages with long front gardens and timber-fronted houses, or check out the historic properties on Missenden Road.
+Old Amersham to the south is particularly sought-after due to its attractive period housing.
+Look along the High Street for terraced period cottages with long front gardens and timber-fronted houses, or check out the historic properties on Missenden Road.
 Barn conversions and sprawling detached residences can also be found off London Road East.

-For modern housing, look to the ‘new’ town of Milton Keynes.
+For modern housing, look to the new town of Milton Keynes.
 It’s designed in a strict grid pattern with the major shopping mall at its centre.
 The Conniburrow area has mews-style flats whereas Downs Barn is more expensive.
 Its leafy streets are lined with roomy executive homes that boast attached single or double garages.

 Within the town, you’ll fine traditional flint cottages on Well Street, and listed versions with timber fronts can be found on the outskirts.
-For something more modern, take a look at the 20th-century semis on Overn Crescent or check out the new Westfields development.
+For something more modern, take a look at the 20th-century semis on Overn Crescent or check out the Westfields development.

 Rural living: Villages sitting in and around the rural idyll of the Chiltern Hills are highly desirable and can command higher prices.
-Take a look at favourites such as Great Missenden, the Chalfront villages and Hambleden if you have the budget.
+Take a look at favourites such as Great Missenden, the Chalfont villages and Hambleden if you have the budget.

 Outside of the Chiltern Hills are other attractive villages.
 Satellite areas to commuter towns will be pricey, so look towards the north for more affordable alternatives.

-Long Crendon is not far from the M40 and sits midway between Oxford and Aylesbury.
+Long Crendon is not far from the M40 and lies between Oxford and Aylesbury.
 It’s best known as the backdrop to episodes of popular TV series Midsomer Murders and has a charming High Street lined with historic cottages and occasional thatched homes.
 Find spacious listed homes on Bicester Road or opt for a traditional country house on Chearsley Road.